-Small bus picked us up at Humpty Doo.
+A small bus picked us up at Humpty Doo.
 On the way, we passed orchards covered with green mangoes.
 It looked amazing.
-The trip we have chosen is our favorite type – a small family company, only a few participants, and a personal approach to each person.
+The trip we have chosen is our favourite type – a small family company, only a few participants, and a personal approach to each person.
 Today we got it all.

 Adelaide River – saltwater crocodiles everywhere

-Together with other 9 people we were packed into a small, but very fast boat and dashed 30 km up the Adelaide River.
+Together with the other 9 people, we were packed into a small, but the very fast boat and dashed 30 km up the Adelaide River.
 We got on board when the tide was low and the riverbanks were covered with mud, but we had the perfect opportunity to watch dozens of crocodiles basking on the banks.
 The smallest was about 20 cm, the biggest over 6 meters.

 This means it was longer than our boat.
-At the beginning, every crocodile we saw made us excited as we did not have a chance to see big salties from a short distance yet in our trip.
-Then we stopped getting excited because we saw crocodiles everywhere on both banks, water and logs.
+In the beginning, every crocodile we saw made us excited as we did not have a chance to see big salties from a short distance yet in our trip.
+Then we stopped getting excited because we saw crocodiles everywhere on both banks, water, and logs.

 White-bellied eagle live performance

-We were told that crocodiles learn human behavior and if they see someone show up in the same place for a few days they will wait there and try to hunt the prey.
+We were told that crocodiles learn human behaviour and if they see someone show up in the same place for a few days they will wait there and try to hunt the prey.